top of page

 Front of Aircraft

-My Story
+My Writing

 Writing has been a constant in my life even as the plans for my future had to change.
 I started taking flying lessons at the age of fourteen after my father bought me a ride in an airplane.
 I flew by myself at sixteen before I had my driver's license.
 When I became a flight instructor one of my first students was my father.
 My first piece was published in AOPA Pilot about my first engine failure at the age of 23.